 The thyroid gland

-The thyroid is a gland that makes and releases hormones.
-It’s found at the base of your neck, at the front, just behind the small hollow where your collar bones meet.
+The thyroid is a small butterfly shaped gland that makes and releases hormones.
+It’s found at the front of your neck in the lowest part, just behind the small hollow where your collar bones meet.
 You can’t usually feel a thyroid gland that is normal.

 The thyroid gland is in 2 halves called lobes.
 They are connected together by a thinner bridge of thyroid tissue.
 The bridge is called the isthmus.

 T3 and T4

 T3 (tri iodothyronine) and T4 (thyroxine) are the main hormones that your thyroid gland makes.
-They help to control your metabolic rate, the speed of your body processes.
+They help to control your metabolic rate which is the speed of your body processes.
 For example, these hormones help to control your digestion, muscles and heart.

 You might put on weight and feel very tired and lacking in energy if your thyroid gland doesn't make enough T3 and T4.